JFujie/tribute-page/README.md

-# tribute-page
+# Alexander Volkanovski Tribute Page
-an exercise for the WebDev course @ DCI
+> an exercise for the WebDev course @ DCI